tristanballard/starter-academic/content/post/KerasFunctionalAPI/index.md

 There are a few options for tackling this variable mismatch:

-1. Use an ANN and ignore the time series nature.
-Fast but ultimately lower accuracy since it leaves out so much useful information.
-This is what most if not all prior neural networks developed for river temperatures have done.
+1. Use an ANN and ignore the time series aspect. _Pros_: Fast and easy. _Cons_: Lower accuracy since it leaves out so much useful information.
+This is what every neural network developed for river temperatures I have come across has done.
 2. Use a recurrent neural network with the static variables converted to time series, repeating the same values at every time step.
 Woefully computationally inefficient.
 3. Combine the best aspects of 1 and 2